White Cane

 Also in 1931, in France, Guilly d’Herbemont recognized the danger to blind people in traffic and launched a national “white stick movement” for blind people.
 She donated 5,000 white canes to people in Paris.

-White Cane Day:
+White Cane Safety Day:

 International White Cane Safety Day is an opportunity to increase awareness by: